leapdao/docs/docs/tutorials/new-dapp/step-5-game-setup.md

   roundId
 ]);

-// Not that we are setting both script and msgData on first input unlockTransaction.inputs[0].setMsgData(msgData);
+// Note that we are setting both script and msgData on first input unlockTransaction.inputs[0].setMsgData(msgData);
 unlockTransaction.signAll(housePrivateKey);
 ```